-Changing jobs is often an exciting time but it’s important to ensure you have considered any industrial implications of the change before you make up your mind and take the plunge.
+Changing jobs is often an exciting time but it’s important to ensure you have considered any employment entitlement implications before you make up your mind and take the plunge.

 A simple review of your entitlements before you change employers, can ensure that any historical anomalies can be addressed more easily.
 It will also help you to ensure that the industrial implications of your change in employment are wholly positive – or you are at least aware of any pitfalls.